meilisearch/documentation/learn/advanced/geosearch.md

 <CodeSamples id="geosearch_guide_sort_settings_1" />

-Note that MeiliSearch will rebuild your index whenever you update `sortableAttributes`.
+Note that Meilisearch will rebuild your index whenever you update `sortableAttributes`.
 Depending on the size of your dataset, this might take a considerable amount of time.

 [You can read more about configuring `sortableAttributes` in our dedicated sorting guide.](/learn/advanced/sorting.md#configuring-meilisearch-for-sorting-at-search-time)